Facilities Management Thank You, Uniform Program

 Renting vs. Purchasing Employee Uniforms: Which is Best for You?

-By this point, you have probably identified that your company needs a uniform program, but perhaps you are unsure if you should be renting uniforms or purchasing those uniforms.
-We have found this to be one of the biggest dilemmas, after hundreds of meetings with clients.
-Which direction should I go, rental or purchase?
-So let’s start by looking at an example for why a company might choose rental over purchase.
+So let’s start by looking at an example of why a company might choose to rent uniforms over purchasing them.
 A company that goes the renting uniforms route, may decide to, due to high employee turnover.
 In this case, purchasing a uniform wouldn’t make any sense.

 If high employee turnover is not an issue, then purchasing might be a good choice.
-Typically, buying your uniforms will cost less than going to rental.
-This might come as a shock to some, but here are a few things to consider:
+Typically, buying your uniforms will cost less than renting them weekly.
+Now, let's dig a bit deeper and look at some other things to consider.

 Contracts

 When renting uniforms, these contracts can vary in length and terms.
 One rental contract could be a minimum of two years or could be up to five years, depending on contract terms negotiated.
-As far as cancellation with a rental contract, there is usually a small window to cancel and it normally falls towards the end of the contract.
-After that, the contract will automatically renew.
+When you cancel a rental contract, you usually have a short time to do it.
+It usually happens near the end of the contract.
+After that, the contract will likely automatically renew.

 Under-wash fee